aiven/aiven-docs/docs/products/opensearch/howto/migrate-ism-policies.md

 - **Script can only be run once**
   OpenSearch clears the cluster metadata with ISM policy assignments after the policies are applied.
 This means the script can only be run once.
-To run the script again, restore the snapshot.

 :::

 ## Reapply ISM policies

-The script automatically checks for active ISM policies and reapplies them to the corresponding indices.
-If the script was previously run and the metadata is no longer available, you might need to remove the existing policies to ensure the script runs correctly.
+The script retrieves the ISM policy assignments stored in the cluster state and reapplies them to the corresponding indices.

 To reapply ISM policies to indices in Aiven for OpenSearch:

-1. Download the reapply script from the
+1. Download the script from the
    [Aiven examples GitHub repository](https://github.com/aiven/aiven-examples/blob/main/solutions/reapply-ism-policies/avn-re-apply-ism-policies.py).

 1. Create a JSON configuration file with the connection details for your Aiven for